science-code/grasping_demo/README.md

 ---

-The `node ROS` which will allow image analysis will work thanks to [yolo](https://github.com/AlexeyAB/darknet) a neural network capable of identifying objects on an image.
+The `ROS node` which will allow image analysis will work thanks to [yolo](https://github.com/AlexeyAB/darknet) a neural network capable of identifying objects on an image.
 We will use more particularly `tiny yolo` which is a lighter version, but also a little less precise than `yolo`.

 ### Compile yolo